Electromagnetic metasurface: Applications

 One of the most important applications of metasurfaces is to control a wavefront of electromagnetic waves by imparting local, gradient phase shifts to the incoming waves, which leads to a generalization of the ancient laws of reflection and refraction.
 In this way, a metasurface can be used as a planar lens, illumination lens, planar hologram, vortex generator, beam deflector, axicon and so on.

 Besides the gradient metasurface lenses, metasurface-based superlenses offer another degree of control of the wavefront by using evanescent waves.
 With surface plasmons in the ultrathin metallic layers, perfect imaging and super-resolution lithography could be possible, which breaks the common assumption that all optical lens systems are limited by diffraction, a phenomenon called the diffraction limit.

 All-dielectric subwavelength metasurface focusing lens operating in the near infrared has been demonstrated by the Shalaev group in collaboration with the Raytheon team.
 This lens is currently used in Raytheon defense system products.

 Another promising application is in the field of stealth technology.
-A target's radar cross-section (RCS) has conventionally been reduced by either radiation-absorbent material (RAM) or by purpose shaping of the targets such that the scattered energy can be redirected away from the source.
+A target's radar cross-section (RCS) has conventionally been reduced by either radiation-absorbent material (RAM) or by purpose shaping of the target such that the scattered energy can be redirected away from the source.
 Unfortunately, RAMs have narrow frequency-band functionality, and purpose shaping limits the aerodynamic performance of the target.
 Metasurfaces have been synthesized that redirect scattered energy away from the source using either array theory or the generalized Snell's law.
 This has led to aerodynamically favorable shapes for the targets with reduced RCS.

 Metasurface can also be integrated with optical waveguides for controlling guided electromagnetic waves.
 Applications for meta-waveguides such as integrated waveguide mode converters, structured-light generations, versatile multiplexers, and photonic neural networks can be enabled.

 In addition, metasurfaces are also applied in electromagnetic absorbers, polarization converters, polarimeters, and spectrum filters.
 Metasurface-empowered novel bioimaging and biosensing devices have also emerged and been reported recently.
 For many optically based bioimaging devices, their bulk footprint and heavy physical weight have limited their usage in clinical settings.